 Grow Peppers Year-Round

-The pepper plant is an evergreen, and in its native tropical and subtropical habitat, it's a herbaceous perennial.
-It won't survive the winter in USDA zones 8 and below, but if you grow it in a container that you can bring into a warm space with sufficient light, you can harvest peppers year-round.
+The pepper plant is an evergreen in its native habitat, which includes tropical and subtropical climates.
+But this frost-tender herbaceous plant won't survive winters with freezing temperatures.
+However, if you grow it in a container that you can bring into a warm space with sufficient light, you can harvest peppers year-round.
 This gives you the option to harvest them at any time in their growing cycle.